gaelforget/ClimateModels.jl/README.md

 **ClimateModels.jl** provides a uniform interface to climate models of varying complexity and completeness.
 Models that range from low dimensional to whole Earth System models can be run and analyzed via this framework.

-**ClimateModels.jl** supports both running models or replaying model output (retrieved from storage) as part of your workflows.
+**ClimateModels.jl** supports both running models or replaying model output (i.e., retrieving it from storage) as part of your workflows.
 File formats commonly used in climate science are supported.
 It uses _git_ to enable workflow documentation and reproducibility.

 Example notebooks listed below are from [the docs](https://gaelforget.github.io/ClimateModels.jl/dev/).